 2. The right of access

 You have the right to request to see what information we hold about you, free of charge and within 30 days.
-If you would like to do this, please contact: email@example.com or by post to: Carers’ Hub, Second Floor, 336 Brixton Road, SW9 7AA
+If you would like to do this, please contact: email@example.com or by post to: Carers’ Hub, Fourth Floor, 336 Brixton Road, SW9 7AA.

 3. The right to rectification